Eiernase/docs/installation/configuration.md

 _LDAP is not supported in Leantime with versions earlier than v2.1.9._

 Leantime supports basic LDAP integration via configuration of the environament variables.
-Follow the porcess below to setup LDAP:
+Follow the process below to setup LDAP:

 Navigate to the `config/.env` file and update the following settings: